rocicorp/replicache/README.md

 On the client side, you'll link the Replicache Client SDK into your application and use it as your local storage layer.

-Currently we only support Flutter clients.
-See the [Replicache Flutter SDK](https://github.com/rocicorp/replicache-sdk-flutter) repo for the client-side setup instructions.
+Currently we only support web/js clients.
+See the [Replicache JS SDK](https://github.com/rocicorp/replicache-sdk-js) repo for the client-side setup instructions.

 # Server Side